NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## FollowerPIDTuner

 You will tune two PIDs in this step, the heading PID and the translational (x/y) PID.
 This enables closed-loop feedback control to ensure accurate path following.
 The `FollowerPIDTuner` opmode will have your bot follow a square path, allowing you to simultaneously tune the heading and translational PID.
 However, I personally recommend tuning the heading and translational PID while running the bot back and forth in a straight line.
-This alleviates the frustration of having to reset your bot after it drifts off the square path ands hits a wall.
+This alleviates the frustration of having to reset your bot after it drifts off the square path and hits a wall.
 After it works well enough in this case, then run `FollowerPIDTuner` for additional fine tuning.

-## SplineTest
+## Spline Test

 After everything is tuned, your bot should follow spline paths accurately.
 If spline test goes wrong, identify the problem and go back to the respective step and retune.
 Don't be afraid to ask the [FTC Discord](https://discord.gg/first-tech-challenge) if you're stuck!